ttu/ttu.github.io/_posts/2022-2-5-result-type-monadic-map.md

 ---
 layout: post
-title: Result type, monadic type and why there is always a map-function?
+title: Result Type, Monadic Type, and Why There Is Always a Map Function
 excerpt: What is a result type, what is a monadic type and why they always have a map-function.
 ---